 One of our favorite moments here at Mama Strut is when we get to collaborate with thought-leading mamas trying to help other mamas.
 There’s a lot of confusion around how to eat when pregnant and there is so much information to take in.
-That’s why we decided to ask an expert in nutrition and mama-to-be to help shed some light.
+That’s why we decided to ask an expert in nutrition and mama-to-be to help shed some light on diet during pregnancy.

 Welcome!
 My name is Anna, and I run the website TeachEatRepeat.com and the Instagram @TeachEatRepeat.
 I am an Integrative Nutrition Health Coach, and I help women reduce symptoms of inflammation, like bloating, stomach distress, and weight gain, through small food and lifestyle changes.
 I used to be a classroom teacher, and it was while teaching I discovered I had an autoimmune disease, and as a result, discovered the power of whole foods in my health.